Aalto University Summer School on Transportation 2018

 Theme and Lectures

-The theme of 11th Aalto Summer School on Transportation will be Integrative Envisioning of Mobility Futures.
+The theme of 12th Aalto Summer School on Transportation will be Enabling Human-Centered Mobility Systems.
 The activities will include lectures, workshops, and site visit, focused on various aspects of planning and policy, including technological trends and variety of quantitative and qualitative methods.

-The lecturers will include renowned experts from Aalto University, as well as Istanbul Technical University, Newcastle University, NMBU, Tel Aviv University, University of Amsterdam, University of Leuven, UWE Bristol, and Virginia Tech.
+The lecturers will include renowned experts from Aalto University, as well as University of Oxford, Ghent University, Tel Aviv University, Northumbria University, Karlstad University, NTNU, University of Amsterdam and Technion - Israel Institute of Technology.

 Expected Audience, Tuition and Credits